semasuka/blog/_posts/2019-02-10-list-in-python.md

 ### List

 We have been introduced to list in the previous posts.
-Let's explain it in details, a list is a collection of objects like variables, functions and classes placed in a container.
-A list has a number of functions that act upon the elements of a list.
+Let's explain it in details; a list is a collection of objects like variables, functions and classes placed in a container.
+A list has many functions that act upon the elements of a list.

-Remember in Python everything you write is an object and think of a list as a container of any type of object.
+Remember, in Python, everything you write is an object and think of a list as a container of any object.
 Since a list can contain a string which is by itself a sequence data type this means that a list can also contain other lists, in other words, we can have a container of containers.

 let's illustrate this